e-nk/atc-haskell-projects/README.md

 ob run
 ```

 This will load your development environment with all the necessary Haskell dependencies and start an Obelisk server on `http://localhost:8000`.
+Navigate to this address in your browser to see the web application.

 You can also run the program in an Obelisk REPL using [GHCi](https://downloads.haskell.org/ghc/latest/docs/users_guide/ghci.html):